openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

     cout << mesh.getNumVertices() << endl;  // It should be ~64,000
 ~~~

-If we were to start looping through those each of those 64,000 vertices to connect them up to the other vertices that are close-by, we would spend a lot of time in that loop.
-To give our computers a break, we are going to resize our image:
+If we were to start looping through those each of those 64,000 vertices to connect them up to the other vertices that are close-by, we could end up spending a fair chunk of time in that loop.
+To speed things up, we are going to shrink our image before we process it:

 ~~~.cpp
     image.loadImage("stars.png");
     image.resize(200, 200);
 ~~~

-And then because our image pixel are no longer one-to-one with our openFrameworks window pixels, we need to adjust the the *pos* variable inside our loop:
+And then because our image pixel are no longer one-to-one with our openFrameworks window pixels, we need to adjust the the *pos* variable inside of our loop:

 ~~~.cpp
             if (c.getLightness() > intensityThreshold) {